ohwgiles/laminar/UserManual.md

 The preferred way to accomplish this in Laminar is to use the same method as [regular run triggering](#Triggering-a-run), that is, calling `laminarc` directly in your `example.run` scripts.

-In addition to `laminarc trigger`, `laminar run` triggers a job run, but waits for its completion and returns a non-zero exit code if the run failed.
-Furthermore, both `trigger` and `run` will accept multiple jobs in a single invocation:

 ```bash
 #!/bin/bash -xe